Cost of living support

 Pollution isn’t just a problem in big cities.
-Some areas of Colchester exceed EU guidelines on pollution levels.
+The pollution levels in some areas of Colchester exceed national and World Health Organisation guidelines.

 Air pollution has been linked to many health problems including asthma, strokes, cancer and heart disease.
 Shockingly, 1 in 20 deaths in Colchester are linked to pollution.

 Children are particularly at risk.
 Research has shown pollution affects their lung growth and development.
-The pregnant women, the elderly and those with heart and respiratory conditions are also vulnerable to its effects.
+Pregnant women, the elderly and those with heart and respiratory conditions are also vulnerable to its effects.